nycmeshnet/nycmesh.net/content/faq/index.md

 If we are not able to connect you, there’s no suggested contribution though it’s not bad policy to thank (or tip) the volunteer who schlepped a bunch of equipment across town.

 If we think a connection may be possible by installing a mast, mounting equipment to a neighbor’s roof or another method, we will discuss those options with you on site.

 <font size="3"> <a href="#top">&#8598; Back to top</a> </font>

-### <a name="noroof"></a>What if I can't get roof access?

-You may be able to connect from your balcony or window if you have a good view, or you are very near another access point.
-We don't usually do window installs as they are very difficult and the results aren't predictable.

-Once you fill out the [join form](/join), we can help you determine the viability of a balcony install.
-If you would like to install an NSM5 router on your own, see this [blog post](/blog/nsm5-install/).
-If you would like to connect to LinkNYC kiosk [see here](https://docs.nycmesh.net/installs/linknyc/)

-<font size="3"> <a href="#top">&#8598; Back to top</a> </font>